symfony/symfony-docs/deployment/azure-website.rst

 **Kudu** is a set of tools to manage your application.
 It comes with a file explorer, a command line prompt, a log stream and a configuration settings summary page.
-Of course, this section can only be accessed if you're logged in to your main Azure Website account.
+This section can only be accessed if you're logged in to your main Azure Website account.

 .. image:: /_images/deployment/azure-website/step-09.png